Welcome to Mr. Thrasher's classes page.

 These are the classes that Mr. Thrasher is teaching this school year.
 The course descriptions for each class are below the class title.
 Please check out the specific class web page for information about what is happening in each class.

-Computer Programming is a course for students with no formal computer programming experience.
+Computer Science I & II are courses designed for students with no formal computer programming experience.
 Students will spend the majority of time coding to solve real-world problems in a collaborative environment.
 The course focuses on developing computational thinking, refining problem-solving skills, and applying key programming concepts.
 Throughout the course, students will use developmentally appropriate and accurate terminology when communicating about technology.
-Click here to go to the class web page.